syntevo/syntevo.github.io/SmartGit/Latest/On-premise-license-server.md

 If SmartGit has already been started in evaluation mode and you want to switch to the license server, invoke **Help\|Register** and follow the instructions from the above section.

+### Distribution of License Files

+Once the license server has been configured properly in SmartGit, SmartGit will request a new license file on every startup and at regular intervals during the program run.
+A license file is valid for 30 days.
+To ensure that there are no interruptions, it will be necessary to allow SmartGit to connect to the license server during the current license file's validity to update to a new license file.

 ## Reporting

 The license server provides a reporting endpoint which is meant to be used by administrators only.
 It is protected by HTTP basic authentication.